(toe si LIZ oo mab)

 Concerns related to adverse effects:

 • Anaphylaxis/hypersensitivity reactions: May cause hypersensitivity or anaphylaxis; anaphylactic events including fatalities have been reported with IV administration; hypersensitivity reactions have occurred in patients who were premedicated, in patients with and without a prior history of hypersensitivity, and as early as the first infusion.
 Medications for the treatment of hypersensitivity reactions should be available for immediate use.
 Patients should seek medical attention if symptoms of hypersensitivity reaction occur with subcutaneous use.
 Stop immediately and permanently discontinue treatment in patients who develop a hypersensitivity reaction to tocilizumab.
 In clinical studies, reactions requiring treatment discontinuation included generalized erythema, rash, and urticaria.

-• Elevated liver enzymes: Monitor transaminases.
+• Elevated liver enzymes: Tocilizumab is associated with transaminase elevations.
+Monitor transaminases.
 Treatment should be discontinued in patients who develop elevated ALT or AST >5 x ULN.
 Patients receiving concomitant hepatotoxic drugs (eg, methotrexate) are at an increased risk of developing elevated transaminases; elevations are typically reversible and do not result in clinically evident hepatic injury.

 • Gastrointestinal perforation: Use with caution in patients at increased risk for gastrointestinal perforation; perforation has been reported, typically secondary to diverticulitis.
 Monitor for new-onset abdominal symptoms; promptly evaluate if new symptoms occur.